AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-attribution-models/custom-attribution-model-and-setup.md

    In the far right column labeled "**[!UICONTROL Custom]**," you can set the percentage weighting for each stage in your custom attribution model.
 Simply input the values for each stage under the Custom column.
 Then **[!UICONTROL Save and Reprocess]** once complete.

-   To the left of the "Custom" column is the **[!DNL Marketo Measure] Machine Learning model**.
+   To the left of the _Custom_ column is the **[!DNL Marketo Measure] Machine Learning model**.
 The Machine Learning model calculates attribution weighting based on the relative importance to winning a deal depending on what happened at each custom stage.
-For more information about the Machine Learning model, [click here](/help/advanced-marketo-measure-features/custom-attribution-models/machine-learning-model-faq.md).
+For more information about the Machine Learning model, refer to [Machine Learning Model FAQ](/help/advanced-marketo-measure-features/custom-attribution-models/machine-learning-model-faq.md).

    ![](assets/3.png)